equinix/terraform-provider-equinix/docs/data-sources/vlan.md

 page_title: "Equinix Metal: metal_vlan"
 subcategory: ""
 description: |-
   Provides an Equinix Metal Virtual Network datasource.
-This can be used to read vlans.
+This can be used to read the attributes of existing VLANs.
 ---

 # metal_vlan

 Provides an Equinix Metal Virtual Network datasource.
-Users can look up VLANs based on either VLAN UUID, or project UUID and vxlan number.
+VLANs data sources can be searched by VLAN UUID, or project UUID and vxlan number.

 ## Example Usage